 Once inside the stems, they will continue eating away at your plants from the inside out.
 Many times this damage is not noticed until significant and irreversible damage has already been done.
 The squash growth will suddenly slow and the plant will wilt, shrivel and die.
 Many backyard vegetable gardeners see the plant wilting and assume that the problem is lack of water.
 If the plants continue to wilt after a thorough soaking, you're definitely battling vine borers.
 You will also notice something that resembles a small pile of sawdust at the base of your plants.
 There are several products on the market that will prevent vine borer infestation.
 It's important to apply these products before your butternut squash plants become infested.
+We typically apply a small amount of spray to the base of our squash plants when the stem is almost as big around as a pencil.
 Read the labels on products that contain Diazinon to make sure that the spray is effective against squash vine borers.
 Follow the manufacturers directions.
 Most of these insecticides can be applied soon after the seedlings first emerge.
 Once the plants stay consistently wilted, you've probably lost the battle.
 At this point, it's best to pull the plants out of the garden and start over by planting more seeds.

 Squash bugs are a common pest, and can cause butternut squash diseases.
 They are usually gray or brown in color, although some are almost black.
 Squash bugs are usually about the size of a dime and travel in packs.
 They will suck the juices from the plant and will actually attack the squash itself, although they usually lay their eggs on the underside of the leaves.
 It's easier to prevent a squash bug problem than cure it.
 Many of the same products that prevent vine borers and cucumber beetles will also prevent squash bug infestations.
 You can begin spraying soon after the seedlings emerge.
 By the time the blossoms appear and the plants begin to set fruit, you should have the problem under control.
 Most of these insecticides are available at most garden centers and should be applied according to the manufacturer's instructions.
 If you are trying to grow organically, soap sprays are also available.
 Be sure to also keep your garden free of weeds and other plant debris.
 You can also cover the stems of the butternut squash plants with cardboard tubes to discourage pests.

 If you are sure you don't have pest problems in your garden, there's a small chance you might actually be dealing with butternut squash diseases.
 Some diseases that affect squash plants are wilt disease, powdery mildew, downy mildew and scab disease.
 These are usually identified by a powder like substance on the leaves or stems.
 There may also be visible black spots or splotches on the leaves themselves.
-Most butternut squash diseases can be avoided by choosing disease resistance varieties.
+Most butternut squash diseases can be avoided by choosing disease resistance varieties and by controlling pests and keeping the garden clean and weeded.
 They can also be controlled with soap sprays or fungicides that are usually available at most garden centers.